I recommend every cyclist should tour the Ring of Kerry. The Ring of Kerry is a 179km winding route for tourists.

 On the old butter road, you will pass through Caherdaniel Village, home to ancient writers and poets.
 Kerry Way is now a mix of new and old atmospheres as the quaint village stands on the Derrynane Bay shore.
 See my webpage on Derrynane Beach here.

 Close by is the village of Castlecove, which has a beach called the white strand.
 If you miss the Caherciveen Ring Fort, Staigue Fort is around here.
 It is a superb example of an old megalithic Irish ring fort.
-It is a little bit off the beaten track, turning left just before Castlecove.
-It is well signposted.
+It is a little bit off the beaten track, turning left just before Castlecove and it is well signposted.

 Lastly you come to Sneem where you will have your second nights rest.